Study Abroad and Exchange FAQs

 We cannot help you choose which units to study at Macquarie as each student's requirements are different.

-When choosing which units to study at Macquarie, you need to take into account that:
+When choosing which units to study at Macquarie, ensure:

-• the units you choose are equivalent to the subjects back in your home institution so you receive credit for them towards your degree.
-Information on unit contents is available in the Handbook and the Unit Guides.
+• the units you choose are equivalent to the subjects back in your home institution where required, so that you receive credit for them towards your program of study.
+Information on unit content is available in the Course Handbook and the Unit Guides.

-• the units are offered in the session you will be at Macquarie - Session 1 or Session 2.
-You can check the offerings for each unit in the Handbook.
+• the units are offered during your session of study at Macquarie - Session 1 or Session 2.
+You can check the offerings for each unit in the Course Handbook.

 You may find that your application is at one of the following stages:

-• Assessing / Assessing – More info required / Assessing – Referred for Special Approval – Your application is under assessment.
-If any information or further documentation is needed, your Admissions Officer will contact you via email.
+Your application is under assessment.
+If any information or further documentation is needed, your Admissions Case Officer will contact you via email.
 If you are not contacted, please allow some time for the assessment to be completed.

-Applications with Macquarie take approximately 3 weeks for the initial assessment.
+Applications with Macquarie take approximately three (3) weeks for the initial assessment.

-As an international student, you must take out OSHC as a condition of your student visa.
+As an international student, you must obtain an Overseas Student Health Cover (OSHC) as a condition of your student visa.
 Please visit the Overseas Student Health Cover page for more information.

-A Confirmation of Enrolment (CoE) is a document issued by Macquarie to verify your enrolment in a specified course.
+A Confirmation of Enrolment (CoE) is a document issued by Macquarie University to verify your enrolment in a specified course.
+This is a mandatory document to obtain your Student Visa.

 You will receive this document shortly after you accept your offer.

-You will need to use this document to apply for your visa.
+You will need to use this document to apply for your Student Visa.

-Unfortunately, we are unable to provide advice on visa-related queries.
+We are unable to provide any advice relating to visas.

-For any concerns, please reach out to the Department of Home Affairs.
+For any questions, please see our OSHC webpage or contact the Department of Home Affairs.

 Getting ready for your program

-You should plan to make sure you secure your accommodation for your Study Abroad of Exchange program before arriving in Sydney.
+You should aim to secure your accommodation before arriving in Sydney.

-Your student ID number is in the upper right corner of your Letter of Offer.
+Your student ID number is indicated in your Letter of Offer.

 Make sure that you have followed the instructions on the First Time Login page.

-If you experience issues, contact the Student Mobility Team at exchange.studyabroad@mq.edu.au.
+If you experience issues, contact your Admission Case Officer, who can investigate the error.
 If the error cannot be fixed, you will be redirected to the IT Service Desk.

 You can enrol in your units after receiving your CoE and within the enrolment dates.